cis-famu/oer-assignment-group-4-1/Chapter-1.md

 To use cin and cout in a program you have to include a specific header file.

 ### Review Questions
+Question 1.
+How do you display output onto the standard output device in C++ using cout?

+A. cout >> expression or manipulator >> expression or manipulator...;

+B. cout << expression or manipulator << expression or manipulator...;

+C. cin << expression or manipulator << expression or manipulator...;

+D. cin >> expression or manipulator >> expression or manipulator...;

+Question 2.
+What is the correct syntax for using cout to display multiple expressions or manipulators in C++?

+A. cout = expression or manipulator = expression or manipulator...;

+B. cout -> expression or manipulator -> expression or manipulator...;

+C. cout << expression or manipulator << expression or manipulator...;

+D. cout :: expression or manipulator :: expression or manipulator...;

+Question 3.
+Which header file needs to be included to use cin and cout in a C++ program?

+A. <iostream>

+B. <stdio.h>

+C. <math.h>

+D. <cstdlib>

+Answers: 1.
+B 2.
+C 3.
+A.

 ## Preprocessor Directives
 C++ programming involves a particular and concise set of operations, and the crucial functions and symbols required for running a C++ program are encapsulated within different libraries.
 Each library is identified by a name and associated with a header file.
 Preprocessor directives play a critical role and are executed by the preprocessor program.